 See all Bedlington Terrier dog breed facts and characteristics below!

 Bedlington Terrier Dog Breed Information, Pictures, Characteristics & Facts - Dogtime

-Height: 1 foot, 3 inches to 1 foot, 4 inches tall at the shoulder
+Height:15 to 16 inches tall at the shoulder

 The Bedlington Terrier captures your attention with his unique lamblike appearance and keeps it with his entertaining, opinionated personality.
 Don't let his appearance fool you, however.
 The Bedlington is all terrier: inquisitive, intelligent, alert, and aggressive toward small animals outdoors.